atpoverload/clerk/README.md

 ### Enforce safety during transactions

 `clerk` will pull the result of the provided processor when requested to `stop` or `dump`.
 With the asynchronous modules, this can create race conditions in shared data structures.
-Some of `clerk`'s modules can provide limited protection against these situations
+Some of `clerk`'s modules can provide limited protection against concurrent races but it cannot enforce type safety.
+Although this will not necessarily cause your program to crash, it will likely prevent data collection.